-List of airlines of Canada,
+List of airlines of Canada

-What is the largest airline in Canada ?
+>What is the largest airline in Canada ?

 Air Canada is the flag carrier and largest airline of Canada.

-Probably, Air Canada is the best airline company in Canada.
+>What is the best airline in Canada?Probably, Air Canada is the best airline company in Canada.

 Air Transat is a Canadian airline in Montreal.
 Air Transat operating scheduled flights, serving 60 destinations in 25 countries.
 During the summer season its main destinations are Europe and in the winter season the Caribbean, Mexico, United States and Central America.
 Air Transat operates many year-round flights to Europe from their Toronto and Montreal bases.
+Air Transat uses Airbus aircraft.

 Air Canada's Airplane, Boeing 777